 Although past studies found that boredom leads to frustration, there is now proof that constructive boredom can be beneficial.
 Indeed, research now shows that while parental intervention is not always beneficial when your kids claim to be bored, children need unstructured but stimulating environments to arouse their creativity.

 Some studies have found that children who engage in unstructured play are better able to develop their decision-making skills and discover their own areas of interest.
 They also have more creative freedom.

 There are doubts, however, about children’s ability to manage unstructured time.
-Although Professor McNamara has primarily analysed boredom in school environments, she joins a number of researchers who argue that the lack of structure and the absence of organized activities can lead to frustration: “children need guidance, role models and activities that help them connect and maintain their friendships”.
+Although Professor McNamara has primarily analyzed boredom in school environments, she joins a number of researchers who argue that the lack of structure and the absence of organized activities can lead to frustration: “children need guidance, role models and activities that help them connect and maintain their friendships”.

 Constructive boredom, therefore, means providing opportunities that allow your child to use his/her creativity.

 Below are 100 activities for both both boys and girls to help spark their creativity.
 The best part is that most of these activities require minimal intervention from adults.